ChadwickCSP/AdventureQuest/README.md

 ## Appendix C: README.md

 It is a relatively standard protocol to have README.md files at the base directory of important folders.
-On Github (and other sites), when you navigate to a folder, if a README.md file is present, it is displayed as a website to the user.
+On GitHub (and other sites), when you navigate to a folder, if a README.md file is present, it is displayed as a website to the user.
 In fact, the instructions for this project are contained in the README.md file in the root of this project.
 In Visual Studio Code, you can actually view a